-Michael Lam is Senior Vice President of Development for Hunt Hawai‘i and brings more than 15 years of experience in real estate development in Hawai‘i and across the Pacific Rim to Hunt.
+Michael Lam is Senior Vice President of Development for Hunt's Hawai'i Division, brings over 20 years of experience in real estate development in Hawai'i and across the Pacific Rim to Hunt.

-Mr. Lam will be responsible for the development and asset management of key Hunt Hawai‘i projects, including ‘Āhuimanu, a 42,000-square-foot grocery-anchored neighborhood center currently under construction in historic Kīlauea Town on Kaua‘i.
-On O‘ahu, he joins a seasoned team of executives responsible for the development and asset management of over 530 acres at Kalaeloa, the former Barbers Point Naval Air Station.
+Mr. Lam is responsible for the development and asset management of key Hunt Hawai'i projects, including ʻĀhuimanu, a 42,000 square-foot grocery-anchored neighborhood center in historic Kīlauea Town on Kaua'i.
+On O'ahu, works with a seasoned team of executives responsible for the development and asset management of over 530 acres at Kalaeloa, the former Naval Air Station Barbers Point.

 Prior to joining Hunt, Lam served as Director, Investments with Alexander & Baldwin, leading its commercial property acquisition and disposition efforts.